How to Set Up a Shopify Store — Step-by-Step Guide for Makers (2026)

 However, WooCommerce requires more technical knowledge to set up, so if you’re new to e-commerce it may not be the best option for you.
 Wix and BigCommerce are also viable options, as they offer a wide range of tools for businesses to use.

-The cost of setting up a Shopify store in 2024 largely depends on the features you want to use and the type of subscription plan you choose.
+The cost of setting up a Shopify store in 2026 largely depends on the features you want and the subscription plan you choose.

 What do you need to create a Shopify store?

-Before getting started on creating your store, there are some essentials that you’ll need to have in place first.
+Before getting started, there are some essentials you’ll need to have in place first.

-You’ll need an email address for customer support and marketing purposes, a business license (if you’re selling products or services), and an SSL certificate to ensure the security of customer data.
-Additionally, make sure you have a clear plan for setting up your storefront, including what products you’ll be selling, how you’ll fulfill orders, and how you’ll market your store.
+You’ll need an email address for customer support and marketing purposes, a business license (if you’re selling products or services), and an SSL certificate to protect customer data.
+Make sure you have a clear plan for setting up your storefront, including what products you’ll be selling, how you’ll fulfill orders, and how you’ll market your store.

 When setting up a Shopify store, the first step is to decide on your shop’s name.
 Keep it simple and memorable — you want customers to easily recall it when shopping online.
 After this, you’ll also need to create a domain name for your store.
 This will be the address that customers type into their browsers when they want to shop at your store.
 You can purchase one through Shopify, or if you already have one registered with another provider you can use that too.
 After setting up your domain, the next step is to choose a theme for your store.
 Shopify offers numerous customizable themes, so you can create an attractive website without any coding knowledge.

 Once your store’s appearance is finalized, you’ll be ready to add products and services.
 You’ll need to provide detailed product information such as images, descriptions, pricing, and shipping costs.
 It’s important at this stage to start thinking about your inventory management strategy: how are you going to maintain your product listings and track orders.
-We cover this topic in more detail here: How to manage your inventory on Shopify
+We cover this topic in more detail here: How to manage your inventory on Shopify.
+If you’re on Advanced Shopify or Shopify Plus, you can also set up automated inventory workflows with Shopify Flow to get low-stock alerts, automatically notify suppliers, and prevent stockouts without manual tracking.

 Your store’s checkout process should also be set up so customers can easily pay for their purchases.
 Shopify offers payment processing integrations with major platforms like PayPal and Stripe, so you won’t need to worry about setting up your own system.